-Yes, it was decades ago, but for somebody who remembers, who makes a point of remembering the date every year, it was just yesterday.
+It was long ago, but for somebody who remembers, who makes a point of remembering this date every year, it was just yesterday.
 Even today.

-It'll sneak up on you, December 21st.
-Like a thief in the night.
-That's the date he would enter the town's history, though surely neither he nor the town knew it at the time.
+It'll sneak up on you, Dec.
+21. Like a thief in the night.
+That's the date this wayfarer would enter the town's history, though surely neither the town nor he knew it at the time.

-Now, every December 21st, the man out by the tracks comes to mind.
+Now, every Dec.21, the man out by the tracks comes back to mind.
 We didn't know it then, and surely he didn't know it, but he had come to tell us something.
 It would take a reporter days, weeks, to find out his name.
 It turned out to be Joe Telles, as in Tell Us.

 He was nameless to the people who found him, just another bum down on his luck, riding the rails, and this was where he'd landed.
 He would never make it to wherever he was going.
 He wouldn't even make it to Christmas.